 boolean

-specifying if the hierarchy of clusters should be included in the output.
-By default, the hierarchy is not visible in the clusters obtained from OPTICS - it can only be visualized by visualising the plot of the OPTICS object.
+specifying whether the hierarchy of clusters should be included in the output.
+By default, the hierarchy is not visible in the clusters obtained from OPTICS; it can only be visualized by plotting the OPTICS object.
 Ifshow_hierarchy = TRUE

 will contain additional columns showing the hierarchy of clusters.- algorithm_in_output